Felicia Schröder

-Sara Linnea Felicia Schröder (born 13 April 2007) is a Swedish professional footballer who plays as a striker for Damallsvenskan club BK Häcken and the Sweden national team.
-She has been described as one of the best young talents in Swedish football.
+Felicia Maria Shakira Schröder (/sv/; born 13 April 2007) is a Swedish professional footballer who plays as a striker for Liga F club Real Madrid and the Sweden national team.
+The first player born in 2007 to score in the Damallsvenskan (having done so for BK Häcken), she is widely regarded as one of the best young talents in women's football.